onzfonz/comp227/src/content/3/en/part3c.md

 In both of the "successful" cases of deleting a resource, the backend responds with the status code **204 no content**.
 The two different cases are deleting a task that exists, and deleting a task that does not exist in the database.
-The `result` callback parameter could be used for checking if a resource was actually deleted, and we could use that information for returning different status codes for the two cases if we deemed it necessary.
+The `result` callback parameter could be used for checking if a resource was deleted, and we could use that information for returning different status codes for the two cases if we deemed it necessary.
 Any exception that occurs is passed onto the error handler.